-SMEA students have four primary travel funding opportunities at the UW available to them from the various University resources listed below.
-All of the followingrequire students to be accepted to present a paper, poster, or talk at a meeting or conference prior to applying for funding.
+SMEA students may apply to the following travel funding opportunities at the UW.
+All of the following (except for the Maxson Endowment) require students to be accepted to present a paper, poster, or talk at a meeting or conference prior to applying for funding.
 Always check directly on the funding source’s website for the most up-to-date information and deadlines as they may change without notice.

 External travel funding may allow for travel without the requirement to present, and can be searched for using the databases at the bottom of this page.

 A travel scholarship for School of Marine & Environmental Affairs students presenting at a domestic or international meeting/conference.
 Amounts vary, and can be used for lodging, conference/registration fees, transportation, or food.
 Applications can be submitted throughout the year and awards will be given based on fund availability.

 The endowment shall be used for School of Marine & Environmental Affairs capstone students to present results of their work to a professional network.
 There will be up to 3 awards given in the amount of $300 ea. in the 2019-2020 academic year.
 Awardees will be selected based on the strength of application and availability of funds.

 Graduate student travel awards are available to assist graduate students with travel fares to major national or international conferences so they may present papers or posters, or to serve as invited speakers.
 Funds may be used only for airfare or other forms of transportation (e.g. mileage, taxis).
 Funding: $300 – domestic / $500 – international

 To apply for this funding, please email Tiffany Dion (firstname.lastname@example.org) with ALL of the following information: